 Kuban

-The occupation authorities are well aware of the risks associated with the activities of national movements of oppressed peoples and are undertaking preventive measures.
-Repressions are carried out against local activists, national community leaders, and religious groups.
-Governors appointed from Moscow, along with local collaborators, are working to weaken alternative foreign centers of influence in the region and to completely suppress local activism.
-This is done through intimidation of activists with fabricated extremism cases and through crackdowns on migration.
+The occupation authorities are well aware of the risks associated with the national movements’ activities of the oppressed peoples.
+So authorities undertook preventive measures.
+Repressions were carried out against the local activists, the national community leaders, and the religious groups.
+Governors appointed from Moscow, along with the local collaborators, are working to weaken the alternative foreign centers of the influence in the region and to completely suppress the local activism.
+This is done through the activists’ intimidation of the fabricated extremism cases and through the crackdowns on the migration.

 Marker | March | April | May |